 When my boyfriend Luke and I moved to Louisville, KY I started Lackadazee to provide an ethical choice for progressive-minded individuals looking for an alternative to throwaway fashion.

 My whole life I've had a passion for art and creating with expression.
 I care very much about nature, and will always strive to be part of a solution to make this world a better place for tomorrow.
 My jewelry helps me create an idea reality for myself - where I have more time to paint, create jewelry, have plants and grow vegetables and trees - and do everything I can to lessen my footprint.

 Luke and I travel quite a bit.
 When we came back to Indiana from our last trip, I started to feel restless quickly.
 I delivered pizzas for a couple months until I had money to pay the rent for a store front in the quiet town of Dunkirk, Indiana.
 I used this shop as a workspace and a space to sell my jewelry, as well as artwork from artisans in the area.
 Dunkirk Art House was born, and is the only handmade co-op store in the county.
-Once we bought a house down in Louisville, where we planned on being, the Art House was passed on to co-op members and still thrives today.

 What does Lackadazee do to be considered ethical and sustainable?

 Lackadazee takes several measures to maintain sustainability.
 Using post-consumer and traceable high-quality gemstones.
 Fabricating and casting with only recycled 10k-22k gold and sterling and recycled silver.
 Plating is never used, because plating will eventually wear off, exposing base metal, creating an unwearable.
 High-quality tools are used to minimize trash.